drunkpotatoes/Pacman/README.md

 ### Client-Server LOOP:

 The game loop consists of the server telling the clients eitheir to clear or to put pieces.
 And for the client to ask the server to move pieces.
+If the client move was valid the server will send a confirmation.

 Server: PT PIECE @ Y:X [R,G,B]

 Server: CL Y:X

 Client: MV PIECE @ PREV-Y:PREV-X => Y:X

+Server: OK Y:X

 At any time the server or the client can disconnet sending the respective message.